nuuuwan/news_lk3_data/README.md

 Navy spokesperson Captain Gayan Wickramasuriya says that 8 Indian fishing boats have also been taken into custody.

 He added that the apprehended Indian fishermen have been handed over to the Fisheries Inspectors for onward legal action.

+838 suspects apprehended in the past 24 hours under Operation Yukthiya

 ◼️